AbrahamZak/Insurance-CSV-Processor/README.md

 ### Valid data processing
 If the row had no offenses (correct data types and no blanks in non-nullable columns) I added that row's data to a new dictionary containing only the required columns (as keys).
-I then appended that new dictionary to the list I had created initially to store the output data
+I then appended that new dictionary to the list I had created initially to store the output data.

 ```
 output_row = {'Provider Name': row['Provider Name'],